Haroldinho/Haroldinho.github.io/_posts/2025-09-07-swing_value_investing_updated_plan.md

 # Restructured 5-Hour Weekly Learning Plan: Intelligent Trading & Value Investing

-This is a modified version of the previous learning plan with smaller study blocks and with a focus on testing oneself to ensure good assimilation of the material.
+This is a modified version of the previous learning plan with smaller study blocks.
+It has a focus on self-testing to ensure good assimilation of the material.
+I firmly believe that tests and projects are integral components of learning.

 **This is not financial advice, just my attempt to become more financially literate.**